orefalo/graphql-voyager/README.md

 The new component also implements these changes:

+* Swtiched to @aduh95/viz.js which overcomes memory limitations from previous versions
 * Dark mode: Dracula theme!!
 * Removed all the unecessary overlays
 * Removed Instrospection capabilities & associated popup